aedenmanellza/the-data-narrative-blog/README.md

 ## Welcome to The Data Narrative

-Hi, I’m **Aeden Manell** – a data analyst who believes the best insights aren’t found in textbooks, they’re earned in the late-night debugging sessions, the stakeholder meetings that go sideways, and the moments when a single well-written query finally makes the data sing.
+Hi, I’m **Aeden Manell** – a data analyst who believes the best insights aren’t found in textbooks, they’re earned in the late-night debugging sessions, and the moments when a single well-written query finally makes the data sing.

 This blog is my public notebook.
 Here I document: